preciousdpepple/preciousdpepple.github.io/README.md

 - Total reported charity income exceeded £100 billion, with £95 billion in expenditure.
 - The “Throughout England and Wales” region contributed the largest share of total income (~35%).
 - Top-performing charities such as Lloyd’s Register Foundation and The British Council generated incomes exceeding £1 billion each.
-- Several charities reported consistent net surpluses, indicating strong financial management.
+- Several charities reported consistent net surpluses, indicating strong financial management and sustainability.
 - The most common charity purposes were Education/Training (35%) and General Charitable Purposes (33%).

 **Dashboard Overview:**